aws-samples/sample-connector-for-bedrock/README.md

 # Sample Connector for Bedrock

-This is a bedrock API forwarding tool sample that can issue virtual keys, log chats, and manage costs.
+This is a bedrock API forwarding tool that can issue virtual keys, log chats, and manage costs.

 It is compatible with any OPENAI client that can define Host and API Key.